E-Learning: Why only positive feedback increases the learning effect

 Example of positive and negative feedback in e-learning. // Source: blink.it platform

-In the upper example, settings are chosen that are often used in traditional (school) exams.
+In the upper example, settings are chosen that are often used, for example, in traditional (school) exams.
 The participant only sees what they did wrong.
 The correct answers are not commented on.
-Additionally, there is a clear notification that this quiz was not passed.
+Furthermore, there is a clear message that this quiz was failed.

-In the lower example, however, the participant receives positive feedback on the correct answers.
-In addition, the participant receives a neutral piece of information regarding how many questions they have answered correctly.
+In contrast, in the lower example, the participant receives positive feedback on the correct answers.
+Additionally, the participant receives neutral information on how many questions they have already answered correctly.
 This increases the motivation for a second attempt!

 Have the integration with Chatbase enabled and train an AI Coach to answer your course participants' questions.